mspamelalea/AWS_Kitchen_Reviews_Analysis/README.md

 # AWS_Kitchen_Reviews_Analysis
 PySpark and Big Data using AWS, S3, Postgres

 Amazon provides downloadable datasets with product reviews.
 The review datasets are presented by product category.
 The "US Kitchen" category was chosen for this analysis.
 You can find the datasets here: https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt.
-The dataset was

 ## ETL
 Utilizing Spark in Google's Colab Notebooks, the dataset was pulled into a dataframe and transformed into four different dataframes.
 Each dataframe was cleaned and checked for fit to the schema.
 The schema is https://github.com/mspamelalea/AWS_Kitchen_Reviews_Analysis/blob/master/schema.sql.